Flatliners (2017 film): Production

 In 2008, Michael Douglas and Stephen Susco attempted to reboot Flatliners, as a television series.
 Douglas would produce the series while Susco would handle writing duties.
 Development would officially shift from a TV series to a feature film in August 2011; Source Code writer Ben Ripley was attached as screenwriter and Laurence Mark would co-produce with Douglas.
 By February 2013, Niels Arden Oplev was slated to direct.

-Oplev aimed to have a more representative cast than its 1990 counterpart.
+Oplev aimed to have a more diverse cast than its 1990 counterpart.
 In October 2015, Elliot Page was cast in the film.
 In February 2016, Diego Luna was added, with Nina Dobrev joining in April.
 In May 2016, Kiersey Clemons and James Norton signed on for the film.

 In July 2016, it was announced that Kiefer Sutherland, who starred in the original, would return in the new film.
 Sutherland later disclosed that he was reprising his role from the original film, adding that the new film is actually a sequel rather than a remake.
 Despite the announcement, Sutherland played a character with a different name than in the original, with no reference to the specific events of the previous film.
 In July 2016, Charlotte McKinney also joined the cast.

 Principal photography began in early July 2016 in Toronto, Ontario primarily at Cinespace Film Studios' Kipling Avenue facility, and concluded on September 7.
 The film went into post-production on October 4.
 Additional photography began in Toronto on July 24 and wrapped on August 1, 2017.

 In his memoir Pageboy, Page described an unsafe and toxic work environment on set.
 During the filming of a car stunt involving Page and Kiersey Clemons, neither were allegedly given any restraints and had their concerns dismissed by the stunt coordinators.
 Page also detailed instances of racism toward Clemons by a crew member, and queerphobia towards himself, notably from an unnamed head of production.

 Nathan Barr composed the film score.
 The soundtrack was released by Sony Classical.

 Release

 Flatliners was released by Sony Pictures Releasing on September 29, 2017.
-It was previously scheduled to release on August 18, 2017.
+In July 2016, it was announced that the film would be released on August 18, 2017.
+However, in November 2016, it was announced that the film would be pushed back a month from its original date of August 18, 2017, to September 29, 2017.